ngmeijer/ngmeijer/README.md

+<h1>Currently looking for a graduation internship in the field of AI or Gameplay programming!</h1>

 ### Hi there 👀

 My name is Nils Meijer.
 This is probably the first time you've heard of me so I will introduce myself here.